KEN POORMAN lock haven pa

 RON BENNETT

-Ron Bennett was at the U.S. Navy School of Music at Anacostia NRS in Washington DC when I met him in 1961.
+Ron Bennett was at the U.S. Navy School of Music (SOM) at Anacostia Naval Receiving Station in Washington DC when I met him in 1961.
 Even though he was from Texas, I liked him a lot.
 (Of course, I still like dubbya a lot too.)
 Come to think about it, I have a few friends in TX, Chris Mandel, Mike & Jennifer Butt, Brian Gardner, and my cousin Kelly Haider.
 Ron played trumpet in his Navy days, and today he is playing bagpipes at military funerals and other events.
 After SOM, Ron was stationed at Kodiak NOB, then went to sea on the USS Constellation CVA-64, USS Ranger CVA-61 and USS DeHaven DD-727.
 I just received an email from Sheila and Ron, and am always glad to hear from them.
-1/17/09 kp
+1/17/2009 kp

 Navy/Armed_Forces_School_of_Music_Logosm.gif